 Discussion

 Shoreline position at Grassy Beach was found to be highly seasonal in nature, with distinct beach rotation occurring between summer and winter (see Fig. 4).
 At the eastern end of the beach, the median relative shoreline position (RSP) was further seaward during summer and further landward during winter.
-At the western end of the beach, this result was flipped, with a more eroded shoreline during summer and more accreted during winte.
+At the western end of the beach, this result was flipped, with a more eroded shoreline during summer and more accreted during winter.
 The dominant driving factor causing this rotation is likely the contrasting wave climates between summer and winter months.
 Powerful southwesterly waves occur more frequently during winter than in summer (Refs, seasonal wave roses?) and are likely to cause significant erosion at the exposed end of the beach (eastern end at Grassy), whereas calmer summer months allow for accretion to occur.

 (western end?? – why is it eroding in summer? – want to analyse swell partitions – easterly storm events?).